ospray/hdospray/doc/compilation.md

 ## Superbuild on Linux/MacOS

 OSPRay for Hydra contains a cmake superbuild script that builds external dependencies for you and is the recommended way of building OSPRay for Hydra.
-By default, this will also build usdview.
+Alternatively, instructions for manually building each component is also given.
+Currently, USD 21.08 is the default to match Houdini, but this can be changed to 20.08 or 22.08 by setting the USD_VERSION in cmake.

 ```
 mkdir build